 The principal functions of the Board include:

-Those who make up the Oil and Gas Corporation Board should collectively possess the following core competencies.
+Those who make up the Oil and Gas Corporation Board of Directors should collectively possess the following core competencies.

 Judgment and Risk Assessment Savvy